CodeOp-tech/fspt33-scaffolding/README.md

 15. Test your setup:
     1. Run `npm start` inside your `server` folder to start your back-end server.
-    2. Open Postman and run a GET request on http://localhost:4000
+    2. Open Postman and run a GET request to http://localhost:4000/api
     3. You should see the successful response from your example controller: `{ message: "Welcome to Express" }`

 **You're done!
 Happy back-end coding :)**